Requirements to Adopt in Georgia

 Adoption requirements vary from state to state and adoption professional to adoption professional.
+Adopting a child in Georgia is no different.
 Requirements for adoption include home studies, adoption age limits, marital status requirements, etc. Qualifications to adopt in Georgia are governed by state laws.
 What are the requirements to adopt a child in Georgia?

 Adoptive parents often have questions about the requirements for adoption in Georgia: How old do you have to be to adopt in Georgia?
 Do you have to be married to adopt in GA?

 There are certain laws establishing requirements for adoption in Georgia, which include:

 If single, being at least 25 years of age and at least 10 years older than the child being adopted (or at least 21 years of age in the case of a relative adoption)

 If married, being at least 10 years older than the child